NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 </packageSourceCredentials>
 ```

-Additionally, valid authentication methods can be supplied:
+Additionally, valid authentication methods can be supplied.
+> [!NOTE]
+> :warning: **WARNING** :warning:
+> Storing passwords in clear text is not recommended.

 ```xml
 <packageSourceCredentials>